zmillman/style-guide/coffeescript.md

 # No

 # Constructors are preferred even for singleton objects and simple map
-# objects so that they have type names in the memory profiler
+# objects.
+This gives them type names in the memory profiler
 library =
   isbnMap: {}